Residency & Who Qualifies

 Undergraduate students who do not qualify to submit a parent petition should read the requirements carefully before attempting to complete the student emancipation petition.
 Proving emancipation is rare for most undergraduate students.

 Proving emancipation is rare for most undergraduate students.
 It is important you review the information below before petitioning.

 - Failure of parental support due to economic hardships of the parent does not qualify a student as being emancipated.

 - Financial support or gifts of any kind (including PLUS loans), regardless of date, and regardless if it was from a parent, other relative, or even a friend does not qualify a student as being emancipated, pursuant to section 103(2)(i)(ll) of the Colorado tuition classification law.

 To be eligible to petition for residency as an emancipated individual you must:

-- Undergraduate student under the age of 22 prior to the start of classes
+- Be an undergraduate student under the age of 22 prior to the start of classes;

 DACA students who meet the requirements to complete an emancipation petition will be required to provide their valid approved DACA status that was issued at least 12-months prior to the first day of classes.